ryujinx-mirror/ryujinx/README.md

 **Step three:**

 Build the App using a Command prompt in the project directory.
 You can quickly access it by holding shift in explorer (in the Ryujinx directory) then right clicking, and typing the following command:
-Run `dotnet build -c Release -r win10-x64` inside the Ryujinx project folder to build Ryujinx binaries.
+Run `dotnet build -c Release -r win-x64` inside the Ryujinx project folder to build Ryujinx binaries.

-Every file related to Ryujinx is stored in the `Ryujinx` folder.
+Ryujinx system files are stored in the `Ryujinx` folder.
 This folder is located in the user folder, which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

-## Latest build

-These builds are compiled automatically for each commit on the master branch.
-While we strive to ensure optimal stability and performance prior to pushing an update, our automated builds **may be unstable or completely broken.**

-The latest automatic build for Windows, macOS, and Linux can be found on the [Official Website](https://ryujinx.org/download).

-## Requirements

- - **Switch Keys**

-   Everything on the Switch is encrypted, so if you want to run anything other than homebrew, you have to dump encryption keys from your console.
-To get more information please take a look at our [Keys Documentation](KEYS.md).

- - **Firmware**

-    You need an official Switch firmware by either dumping directly from your Switch, or dumping your game cartridge to an XCI file; you may install firmware in Ryujinx directly from an XCI file as long as it has not been trimmed.
-Install the firmware, after you've installed your keys, from the Tools > Install Firmware menu item.

- - **Executables**

-   Ryujinx is able to run both official games and homebrew.

-   Homebrew is available on many websites, such as the [Switch Appstore](https://www.switchbru.com/appstore/).

-   A hacked Nintendo Switch is needed to dump games, which you can learn how to do [here](https://nh-server.github.io/switch-guide/).
-Once you have hacked your Nintendo Switch, you will need to dump your own games with [NxDumpTool](https://github.com/DarkMatterCore/nxdumptool/releases) to get an XCI or NSP dump.

 ## Features

  - **Audio**

-   Audio is partially supported.
-We use C# wrappers for [OpenAL](https://openal.org/downloads/OpenAL11CoreSDK.zip) (installation needed), the main audio backend, and [libsoundio](http://libsound.io/) as the fallback.
-Our current Opus implementation is incomplete.
+   Audio output is entirely supported, audio input (microphone) isn't supported.
+We use C# wrappers for [OpenAL](https://openal.org/downloads/oalinst.zip) (installation needed), and [libsoundio](http://libsound.io/) as the fallback.

 - **CPU**